5roop/task4/README.md

 I also prepared a preliminary version of visualization for classification results, which in its current form is not yet interactive, but it is offering some insight into the working of the algorithm nonetheless.

 ![LIME library colouring the words as either contributing to the label or not.](./images/lime.png)

+It can be seen that the most indicative words are usually not semantic word variants, but instead stop words commonly used in all three languages.
+This perhaps should not be surprising, as some BCMS variants differ also in syntactic uses of the language, expressed with combination of these stopwords.

+I suspect lexical differences might also be captured and visualized by using a _proper_ tokenizer, but this might be difficult to get from fasttext.